By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Students and teachers at German universities, the report says, are buying significantly “fewer and fewer” such titles, as revealed by a first comprehensive textbook sector survey made by Bertram Salzmann on the Börsenverein’s behalf.

-And Publishing Perspectives readers may understand the situation most easily if we point out that it has some parallel to the Canadian copyright “Modernization Act” of 2012 and the havoc that has ensued since its implementation in 2013 as the higher-education sector accesses publishers’ and authors’ content without paying to license it.
+And Publishing Perspectives readers may understand the situation most easily if we point out that it has some parallel to the Canadian copyright “Modernization Act” of 2012 and the havoc that has ensued since its implementation as the higher-education sector accesses publishers’ and authors’ content without paying to license it.

 Quick Background on the Concern in Germany